 The Short Version

-Laurie Gough is the author of the newly-released Stolen Child: A Mother’s Journey to Rescue Her Son from Obsessive Compulsive Disorder; Kiss the Sunset Pig: An American Road Trip with Exotic Detours, and Kite Strings of the Southern Cross: A Woman’s Travel Odyssey, shortlisted for the Thomas Cook Travel Book Award in the U.K., and silver medal winner of ForeWord Magazine’s Travel Book of the Year in the U.S. Over twenty of her stories have been anthologized in literary travel books; she has been a regular contributor to The Globe and Mail, and has written for The Guardian, Macleans magazine, The Walrus, The L.A.
+Laurie Gough is the author of Stolen Child: A Mother’s Journey to Rescue Her Son from Obsessive Compulsive Disorder; Kiss the Sunset Pig: An American Road Trip with Exotic Detours, and Kite Strings of the Southern Cross: A Woman’s Travel Odyssey, shortlisted for the Thomas Cook Travel Book Award in the U.K., and silver medal winner of ForeWord Magazine’s Travel Book of the Year in the U.S. Over twenty of her stories have been anthologized in literary travel books and her work has been translated into several languages.
+She has been a regular contributor to The Globe and Mail, and has written for The Guardian, Macleans magazine, The Walrus, The L.A.
 Times, USA Today, salon.com, The National Post, Canadian Geographic, Huffington Post, The Daily Express, Caribbean Travel + Life, among others.
-Laurie gives memoir and travel writing workshops internationally, and she also speaks to groups about her experience helping her son conquer OCD.
-She lives in Wakefield, Quebec, with her family.
+Laurie gives memoir and travel writing workshops internationally and works as a freelance editor from her home in Wakefield, Quebec.

 The Longer Version

 Laurie Gough has always had an equal passion for writing and the road.
 Her first travels were to Madeira on a school trip where she fell in love with a boy who was older and an actor.
 He was the son of a minister, which probably accounted for his rebellious hair and his passion for punk.
 He wrote Laurie poetry inspired by T.S.
 Eliot.
 After a few months, he ditched her for a girl on the gymnastics team, so, inevitably, Laurie became a poet herself, writing heartsick drivel for hours into the night.